 - Not a city, but the island/state Tasmania in Australia, was named after the first European to see it, Dutchman Abel Tasman.
 However, Tasman originally named it Anthony van Diemen's Land after his patron and when it was controlled by the British it was shortened to Van Diemen's Land.
 200 years after Tasman named it, it was renamed Tasmania after him.

-- German-named places in Australia had their names changed during the war (in 1917) as well.
+- German-named places in Australia had their names changed during the war to avoid being associated with 'the enemy'.
 Some changed back (like Hahndorf, SA, which temporarily became Ambleside), others didn't (Blumburg became Birdwood, SA)

 - Bismarck became Collinsvale, TAS.